 How do burglars choose houses?

-To have success preventing a burglary you first need to learn to think like a burglar.
+To learn how to prevent a burglary, you first need to learn to think like a burglar.
 What features do they look for before they break into a property?

 1. Windows without curtains or blinds

 This may seem like an obvious point, but leaving your interior on display is a form of asking for it when it comes to burglary.

-‘The first thing a burglar will do is check the front of your property – if your windows aren’t obscured they know you don’t care very much about security,’ explains former burglar turned security expert Michael Fraser.
-‘Always leave your blinds down when you’re out of the house to prevent people from seeing what’s inside.’
+‘The first thing a burglar will do is check the front of your property – if your windows aren’t obscured they know you don’t care very much about security,' explains former burglar turned security expert Michael Fraser on This Morning.
+'Always leave your blinds down when you’re out of the house to prevent people from seeing what’s inside.’

 2. A poor lock

 Lock picking is still very widely practised by burglars, and you will be surprised by how many locks aren’t up to the task of resisting being tampered with.

-A great tip to see if your cylinder is an ideal target for lock snapping attacks and should be replaced is the £1 tip.
+A great tip to see if your cylinder is an ideal target for lock-snapping attacks and should be replaced is the £1 tip.
 Get a £1 coin and if your cylinder is protruding more than the depth of a £1 coin, then it can easily be attacked by criminals.
+You can learn how to fix a door lock yourself relatively easily.

 3. Old door handles

 Door handles are often a sign to criminals that your home security isn’t up to scratch either.
 If your door handles are starting to become loose, then experts would recommend making an upgrade – you can even fit a door handle yourself if any need replacing.
 Nothing signals to a burglar that you’re skimping on security more than a handle in poor repair.

 4. Doors or windows left unlocked

 The old cliche that an open door is an open opportunity is true.
 In the UK, nearly a third of homeowners don’t bother locking side and back doors or windows when they are going out – sliding doors to the garden can be particularly easy to overlook.

 5. A dark back garden